 Savings vary greatly by agency and by chemical, depending on historical pricing, volume, and delivery distance.
-But with more than 60 public agencies now participating, significant savings for chemical purchases are being passed along to the agencies’ water and wastewater customers.
+But with 67 public agencies now participating, significant savings for chemical purchases are being passed along to the agencies’ water and wastewater customers.

 Read more about how the Bay Area Chemical Consortium works.